Qparrot/ScientificPaperDataBase/README.md

 ## Goal
 create a website that that show scientific papers and is free for everyone.
 The goal is to use free peer review.

+## Version

+- V1:
+	- It is available online.
+	- I can do a research on paper present in the database of pubmed and chedmed and biomed (figma: V1 Welcome page).
+	- By clicking on searching  the search bar disapear and I show cards(FIGMA: V1 Result page).
+	- Each card coresponds to a publication.
+In the card we have the name, the year of publication, a description and the link to consult it.

 ## Log
 -(04.07.2019): Start the project.
 	Create a first html and the js to host the fetch request.